-The psychology - child life major offers two concentrations: The Child Life Specialist track prepares students to meet the psychological needs of children and adolescents who are chronically or acutely ill.
-The Child Studies program prepares students for education and health and human service fields that support the healthy development of children and adolescents in a family-centered, relationship-based manner .
+The Psychology - Child Life major prepares students to meet the psychological needs of children and adolescents in education and health and human service fields that support the healthy development of children and adolescents in a family-centered, relationship-based manner .
 The program is interdisciplinary with a curriculum that draws on psychology, early childhood education, sociology, and anthropology.
 This major is appropriate for students who wish to continue their education at the graduate level in Child Life Specialty, Social Work, Education, Occupational Therapy, and other fields that build on child development theory and practice.

 Maya Taylor '15